LucHermitte/vim-build-tools-wrapper/doc/cmake.md

       stored
     * `clic()`: Returns `_build` + `_clic` (by default)
- * `build`: path relative from `paths.project` -- the following are not mandatory, any name, and any number of modes can be used.
+ * `build`: path relative from `paths.project` -- the following are not mandatory, any name, and any number of modes can be used

    Filling this key is not mandatory.
 Instead we can fill `paths.build_root_dir` and use `auto_detect_compil_modes`.
     * `Debug`:  tells where to find the debug mode directory